Ryu (Street Fighter): In Street Fighter games

 Ryu and Ken return in Street Fighter III (1997) and its updates.
 While Ryu's motivation and rivalry with Ken would remain the same, he was also shown getting acquainted with several of the new characters featured in the game.
 Ryu appears in Street Fighter IV, which takes place after Street Fighter II but before Street Fighter III.
 Still conflicted by the Dark Hadou, Ryu fights a criminal organization while meeting his old rivals.
 A new appearance of Evil Ryu in a Street Fighter game was confirmed in Super Street Fighter IV: Arcade Edition by a teaser trailer, and he was later confirmed as a secret boss and playable character in leaked video footage.
 Ryu later appears in Street Fighter V, set between IV and III, where he destroys Bison once and for all with help from Charlie Nash after purging himself of the Satsui no Hado within him using the Power of Nothingness (無の拳, Mu no Ken).
 However, the evil energy manifested as its own entity, taking the form of an Oni version of Evil Ryu, referring to itself as Kage.
 Kage attempts to overpower Ryu but fails to shake his convictions and fades from existence.
+In Street Fighter 6, Ryu mentors an unofficial student, Avatar, sharing his Japan adventures and inspirations.
+Training the Avatar helps him learn smartphone usage and an offensive technique, with Ryu aiming to pass his knowledge on to future generations.

-Ryu has appeared in spin-offs related to the main Street Fighter series such as the Street Fighter EX series produced by Arika.
+Ryu has appeared in spin-offs related to the Street Fighter series such as the Street Fighter EX series produced by Arika, Street Fighter Duel, and Street Fighter VR Shadaloo Enhancement Plan.
 Byron Mann portrays the character in the separately produced arcade and console games based on the American film of the series, both titled Street Fighter: The Movie, where he wears Ryu's characteristic white karate gi and red headband.
 The 1994 animated movie also inspired a movie where Ryu is featured.